Hounder23/LIGHTHOUSE-p1/starting_with_data.md

 ```

 Answer:

+below is the result of the query. however on closer inspection i noticed this question is flawed because it return the highest reviews for every item in every unique combination.
+what i should have asked for was the highest overall rated singular item from every valid city country combo

 "Fremont"	"United States"	"Google Stylus Pen w/ LED Light"	0.9
 "Istanbul"	"Turkey"	"Google G Noise-reducing Bluetooth Headphones"	0.9
 "Chennai"	"India"	"Google Hard Cover Journal"	0.9